 The University of Oregon, located close to downtown, is the state’s highest-ranked public university, known particularly for its law, journalism, environmental studies and business programs.

 Once derelict, the downtown is now thriving.
 The Whiteaker neighborhood is an especially outsized cultural presence, home to artists, writers, hippies, and plenty of others who just appreciate its unique eateries, breweries, cafes, natural grocery stores, and watering holes.
 In 2012, Esquire Magazine even named quirky neighborhood standby Sam Bond’s Garage as one of America’s best bars.

 We haven’t even mentioned Eugene’s status as “Track Town USA,” nor have we mentioned its miles and miles of bike paths and paved trail along the Willamette River.
 But we think you get the idea.
 Eugene is certainly a unique place, but go beyond its reputation as a hippie haven, and you’ll find that there’s a bit of something for anyone who wants to live outside the box.

-Eugene is located in the southern Willamette Valley of Western Oregon, situated in between the Cascades mountain range to the east and Coastal mountain range to the west.
+Eugene’s geography is actually among its most celebrated features.
+The city is located in the southern Willamette Valley of Western Oregon, situated between the Cascades mountain range to the east and the Coastal mountain range to the west.
 Eugene’s elevation is 430 feet above sea level.